KamitaniLab/BHscore/README.md

 $ python feature_decoding_predict.py --net <framework>/<network>
 ```

+You can run the script in parallel across different computers when they share the same working directory.

 The results of decoding analysis are saved in `data` directory.

 - `data/feature_decoders`: trained decoders